Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the consequences of failure to obtain manufacturing authorisation and/or follow good manufacturing practices?

-The CFDA and its local counterparts are responsible for conducting inspections of manufacturing sites.
-The frequency of inspections is at the discretion of the CFDA and local FDAs.
+The CNDA and its local counterparts are responsible for conducting inspections of manufacturing sites.
+The frequency of inspections is at the discretion of the CNDA and local DAs.
 The authorities will not charge fees for such inspections.
-Once deficiencies are identified, the FDA may impose administrative penalties on the manufacturer (eg, ordering the manufacturer to rectify within a specific period, issuing a warning letter, requiring product recalls, withdrawals or revocation of the pharmaceutical manufacturing permit or ordering the cessation of manufacturing activities), or transfer the case to the public security bureaux if said deficiencies constitute crimes.
+Once deficiencies are identified, the DAs may impose administrative penalties on the manufacturer (eg, ordering the manufacturer to rectify within a specific period, issuing a warning letter, requiring product recalls, withdrawals or revocation of the pharmaceutical manufacturing permit or ordering the cessation of manufacturing activities), or transfer the case to the public security bureaux if said deficiencies constitute crimes.

 How are the distribution and storage of medicinal products regulated?